Product Identity··13 min read

 The Anonymous Product Problem

-Every digital product has an identity.
-Your smartphone knows its serial number, its owner, its software version, its maintenance history, and its relationship to every service it connects to.
-Your car has a VIN that follows it from assembly to scrapyard, with a full record of ownership, maintenance, and insurance.
+Every digital product carries a persistent identity.
+Your smartphone knows its serial number, owner, software version, and full service history.
+Your car has a VIN that follows it from factory to scrapyard, linking ownership, maintenance, and insurance records across decades.

-But the toaster?
-The power drill?
-The boiler you installed last year?
+But the power drill?
+The boiler installed last year?
 Anonymous.
 Disconnected.
-Dead to their manufacturer the moment they leave the warehouse.
+Dead to the manufacturer the moment they leave the warehouse.

 The real cost of anonymous products

 Lost customer relationships.
-The average durable goods manufacturer knows the identity of fewer than 5% of end customers, according to research from the Manufacturing Leadership Council on post-sale visibility in durable goods.
-The other 95% are invisible — reachable only through expensive, untargeted advertising or through retailers who guard their customer data jealously.
+The average durable goods manufacturer knows fewer than 5% of end customers.
+The other 95% are invisible — reachable only through expensive untargeted advertising or through retailers who guard their own customer data.

 Why This Is Not Just a QR Code Problem

-This is what we mean when we say a product needs a digital life.
+This is what it means for a product to have a digital life.

 What Changes When Products Have Identity